-Step Action 1 In the Data Modeling diagram, locate the required child (foreign key) Table and parent (primary key) Table.
-2 Select an Association connector in the 'Data Modeling' page of the Diagram Toolbox .
+Step Action 1 In the Data Modeling diagram, locate the required child (Foreign Key) Table and parent (Primary Key) Table.
+2 Select an Association connector in the 'Data Modeling' page of the Diagram Toolbox.
 3 Click on the child Table and draw the connector to the parent Table.

-- If the 'Foreign Key Constraint' dialog has been set to display automatically when two Tables are joined, it displays now.
+- If the Foreign Key Constraint screen has been set to display automatically when two Tables are joined, it displays now.
 Otherwise, either: - Double-click on the connector or - Right-click on the connector and select the 'Foreign Keys' option

-The 'Foreign Key Constraint' screen is displayed.
+The Foreign Key Constraint screen displays.